 What kind of camera do you use?

 Our primary camera is a Cannon Powershot s110.
 We love the tiny size of this powerful point and shoot.
 Perfect for hiking or carrying around town.
 We also have an older model Olympus Pen DSLR that comes out for occasional use.
+Some of the photos on the blog are taken with our cell phones as well.
+Currently we both have the iphone 6 which has a pretty great camera.

 I love your Map.
 Can you make me one?